-Duo Mobile goes beyond St. Lawrence College and can be used with a variety of web services and applications, including Facebook, Twitter, Google and more.
+Duo Mobile goes beyond St. Lawrence College and can be used with a variety of web services and applications, including Facebook, Twitter, Google, and more.
 Authentication apps such as Duo Mobile or Google Authenticator provide a more secure multi-factor method than text messages and are increasing in popularity due to their ease of use and provided security.
-Duo provides instructions on adding third-party accounts to your Duo mobile app: Third-Party Apps
+Duo provides instructions on adding third-party accounts to your Duo mobile app: Third-Party Accounts

 We recommend setting up multi-factor authentication on any online account you have and implore you to seek out the service’s instructions for adding an authentication app.
 Although a website may provide instructions for one authentication app – like Google Authenticator – generally they provide the same service and setup can be completed as long as you can scan the QR code they provide.